adelriosantiago/adelriosantiago-blog/my-swot/eng.md

 # My personal SWOT

 I started an MBA about one month ago at the University Of Louisville in Kentucky.
-The [Innovation MBA is the ranked #25 in the U.S. by the Princeton Review](https://business.louisville.edu/academics-programs/graduate-programs/imba/#:~:text=Ranked%20%2325%20in%20the%20U.S.,only%2030%20students%20per%20cohort.), admission to the program is competitive, with only 30 students per cohort.
+The [Innovation MBA](https://business.louisville.edu/academics-programs/graduate-programs/imba/#:~:text=Ranked%20%2325%20in%20the%20U.S.,only%2030%20students%20per%20cohort.) is ranked #25 in the U.S. by the Princeton Review, admission to the program is competitive, with only 30 students per cohort.

 During Strategic Analysis by Prof. PhD.
 Daniel T. Holt ([@DanielTHolt](https://twitter.com/danieltholt)) we reviewed the SWOT framework.
 SWOT stands for Strengths, Weaknesses, Opportunities and Threats is a tool generally used by companies to asses themselves and their competitors.